 For a long time, scientists thought that the only receptors in our eyes were rods and cones.
-However, in 2001, a third lot of receptors were discovered, whose only role was to determine whether it was light or dark outside (Brainard, 2001).
+However, in 2001, the third lot of receptors were discovered, whose only role was to determine whether it was light or dark outside (Brainard, 2001).

 Interestingly, these light/dark receptors only respond to blue wavelengths of light, as shown by the effective bandwidth in the graph below:

-Blue light boxes or glasses with blue lights on them can even be bought online and used by people with Delayed Sleep Phase Disorder (DSPD) to help them wake up and get going at an earlier time than they usually would (as well as get to sleep earlier that next night).
+Blue light boxes or glasses with blue lights on them can even be bought online and used by people with Delayed Sleep Phase Disorder (DSPD) to help them wake up and get going at an earlier time than they usually would (as well as get to sleep earlier the next night).

-Unfortunately, blue light is also highly prevalent in LED screens including televisions, computers, tablets and smart phones.
+Unfortunately, blue light is also highly prevalent in LED screens including televisions, computers, tablets and smartphones.
 Whilst this isn’t a problem during the day, it can quickly become one at night.

 The most important hormone for sleep is melatonin, which responds to signals of darkness from our light/dark receptors, and usually begins to be released about 2 hours before our usual bedtime.
 If we are exposed to high levels of blue-light wavelengths during this time, our light/dark receptors will tell our internal body clock that it is still daytime, and our melatonin production will be suppressed.
 This can then contribute to more difficulties in falling asleep and staying asleep, as well as poorer sleep quality and a shorter sleep duration (Cajochen, Krauchi & Wirz-Justice, 2003).

 My reason for trialling blue-light blocking glasses builds upon what I discovered in episode 3 on Sleep and TV.
-Across this two week period, I found that not watching TV in the last two hours before bed was more helpful than watching TV for my sleep.
+Across this two week period, I found that not watching TV in the last two hours before going to bed was more helpful than watching TV for my sleep.

-What I don’t know is if it was purely the bright light or blue light from the TV that led to my sleep being worse (by suppressing melatonin), or if the meditation and reading that I did before sleep on the no TV week was more relaxing than watching TV?
+What I don’t know is if it was purely the bright light or blue light from the TV that led to my sleep being worse (by suppressing melatonin), or if the meditation and reading that I did before sleep on the no TV week were more relaxing than watching TV?
 In order to answer this question, I needed to ask another: